dtomper/Discord-AI-Chatbot/README.md

 You are now ready to use the script

 ### Usage:
-Replace the 'BOT TOKEN HERE' with your bot's token and execute the script.
+Replace 'BOT TOKEN HERE' with your bot's token (while keeping '') and execute the script.
 Wait until python prints "Logged on as \<bot name\>" and then your bot will start answering messages sent to the server and DMs as well.